ChristopherLerum/CSE110/index.md

 ## Quote and stuff

 After the class, I felt like this `quote` was appropriate
 > "We are all pawns, controlled by something greater: Memes.
 The DNA of the soul.
 They shape our will.
 They are the culture."
-Monsoon from *Metal Gear Rising: Revengance*
+Monsoon from *Metal Gear Rising: Revengance* [gameplay with the quote](https://youtu.be/8TDC9s-Kt-8?si=XYk1zp7RtUXiLFTZ&t=3)

 Headings